vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

       # Currently, NebulaGraph {{nebula.release}} supports only strings or integers of VID.
       source: {
         field: _c0
+        # Add the specified prefix to the VID.
+For example, if the VID is `12345`, adding the prefix `tag1` will result in `tag1_12345`.
+The underscore cannot be modified.
+      # prefix:"tag1"
+      # Performs hashing operations on VIDs of type string.
+      # policy:hash
       }
       target: {
         field: _c1
+        # Add the specified prefix to the VID.
+For example, if the VID is `12345`, adding the prefix `tag1` will result in `tag1_12345`.
+The underscore cannot be modified.
+      # prefix:"tag1"
+      # Performs hashing operations on VIDs of type string.
+      # policy:hash
       }

       # The delimiter specified.
 The default value is comma.